Operation Round Up® grants surpass half-million dollars

 Who controls the funds?

-The WWVREMC Community Trust, Inc. is a separate entity from the REMC with its own board of trustees appointed by our board of directors to oversee the fund.
-The current trustees are Bruce Cowen from Lynn, Craig Hale from Liberty, and Carol McQueen from Connersville.
-One trustee is from each district of the WWVREMC service territory to ensure representation for the whole area.
+The Whitewater Valley REMC Community Trust, Inc. is a separate entity from the REMC with its own board of trustees appointed by our board of directors to oversee the fund.
+The current trustees are Kevin Smith from Centerville, Bruce Cowen from Lynn, and Carol McQueen from Connersville.
+One trustee is from each district of the Whitewater Valley REMC service territory to ensure representation for the whole area.

 Who can apply?

-Non- profit groups in the community can make application.
+Non-profit groups in the community can apply.
 The trustees’ responsibility is to evaluate those applications and distribute the funds according to the Trust’s bylaws.
 Application forms are available at the Whitewater Valley REMC office or can be downloaded here:

 Application deadlines are the second Monday in January, April, July, and October.